Free online courses offered by unis

 Courses are delivered one step at a time, and are accessible on mobile, tablet and desktop.

 Taster courses for school leavers

-FutureLearn has just launched a new set of ‘FutureLearn Choices' courses, which last for three to eight weeks.
-These are taster courses to give school leavers a real sense of university level study.
+FutureLearn has developed a new set of ‘FutureLearn Choices' courses, which last for three to eight weeks.
+These are taster courses to give school leavers a real sense of university-level study.